About Me

 I graduated with my EdM in 2007 and started teaching in East Orange.
 A few years later, I returned to Rutgers to pursue an EdD.
 My area of research was social studies education and educational technology.
 I learned a ton through my coursework and my research, and I was also able to take the courses necessary to obtain my Supervisor certificate.
 Ultimately, I struggled to find the time to dedicate to my dissertation.
 I eventually opted not to finish, and I’m currently ABD.

 One of the great things about my time at Rutgers, though, was that it afforded me the opportunity to complete a graduate fellowship at the Eagleton Institute of Politics.
 Eagleton is a non-partisan institute within Rutgers that brings students from various disciplines together to understand the political process.
 I was a Governor’s Executive Fellow in the Class of 2014.
+This experience taught me a great deal about how government works and about how to work with people from different political stripes to get things done.

 Other notable professional development opportunities and fellowships include: